warp-contracts/warp/README.md

 </details>

+### Evolve

+Evolve is a feature that allows to change contract's source code, without having to deploy a new contract.
+In order to properly perform evolving you need to follow these steps:

+1. indicate in your initial state that your contract can be evolved like [here](https://github.com/warp-contracts/warp/blob/main/src/__tests__/integration/data/token-pst.json).
+2. optionally you can also set in initial state `evolve` property to `null`.
+3. write an evolve interaction in your contract, an example [here](https://github.com/warp-contracts/warp/blob/main/src/__tests__/integration/data/token-pst.js#L84).
+4. post a transaction to arweave with the new source, wait for it to be confirmed by the network and point to this transaction when calling evolve interaction.
+Warp SDK provides two methods which ease the process (`save` for saving new contract source and `evolve` for indicating new evolved contract source) - you can see how they are used in the [following test](https://github.com/warp-contracts/warp/blob/main/src/__tests__/integration/basic/pst.test.ts#L128).

+Please note, that currently you can use evolve on all the contracts - including bundled ones and WASM contracts (an example [in the test](https://github.com/warp-contracts/warp/blob/main/src/__tests__/integration/wasm/rust-deploy-write-read.test.ts#L228)).
+You can also bundle your `evolve` interaction.
+Bundling for saving new contract source is not yet supported.

 ### WASM

 WASM provides proper sandboxing ensuring execution environment isolation which guarantees security to the contracts execution.
 As for now - **Assemblyscript**, **Rust** and **Go** languages are supported.
-WASM contracts templates containing example PST contract implementation within tools for compiling contracts to WASM, testing, deploying (locally, on testnet and mainnet) and writing interactions are available in a [dedicated repository](https://github.com/redstone-finance/redstone-smartcontracts-wasm-templates).
+WASM contracts templates containing example PST contract implementation within tools for compiling contracts to WASM, testing, deploying (locally, on testnet and mainnet) and writing interactions are available in a [dedicated repository](https://github.com/warp-contracts/warp-wasm-templates).

 Using SDKs' methods works exactly the same as in case of a regular JS contract.